microsoft/bedrock/docs/firstWorkload/README.md

 For this walkthrough, we will use one Service Principal to deploy with Terraform and for the AKS cluster itself.

+> In practice you will have seperate Service Principals for each with scopes set appropriatly to the correct resources.
+See more on [Service Principals](https://github.com/microsoft/bedrock/tree/master/cluster/azure#create-an-azure-service-principal)

 1. [login to the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli):

 ```bash